resheku/my-awesome/README.md

 - [joedicastro/vps-comparison](https://github.com/joedicastro/vps-comparison) - A comparison between some VPS providers.
 It uses Ansible to perform a series of automated benchmark tests over the VPS servers that you specify.
 It allows the reproducibility of those tests by anyone that wanted to compare these results to their own.
 All the tests results are available in order to provide independence and transparency.
 - [joerick/pyinstrument](https://github.com/joerick/pyinstrument) - 🚴 Call stack profiler for Python.
 Shows you why your code is slow!
 - [jofpin/trape](https://github.com/jofpin/trape) - People tracker on the Internet: OSINT analysis and research tool by Jose Pino
-- [john-kurkowski/tldextract](https://github.com/john-kurkowski/tldextract) - Accurately separate the TLD from the registered domain and subdomains of a URL, using the Public Suffix List.
+- [john-kurkowski/tldextract](https://github.com/john-kurkowski/tldextract) - Accurately separates a URL’s subdomain, domain, and public suffix, using the Public Suffix List (PSL).
 - [joke2k/faker](https://github.com/joke2k/faker) - Faker is a Python package that generates fake data for you.
 - [joouha/euporie](https://github.com/joouha/euporie) - Euporie is a text-based user interface for running and editing Jupyter notebooks
 - [jorgebastida/awslogs](https://github.com/jorgebastida/awslogs) - AWS CloudWatch logs for Humans™